-As students' progress through the program, they may determine that another faculty member is a better fit for their evolving academic goals.
+As students' progress through the program, they may determine that another faculty member is a better fit for their research goals.
 In such cases, students may formally request an advisor change.
-This requires a respectful conversation with both the current advisor and the prospective advisor, followed by email confirmation to the Graduate Program Coordinator.
-Students can change their advisor anytime.
+This requires a conversation with both the current advisor and the prospective advisor, followed by email confirmation to the Graduate Program Coordinator.
+They can also reach out to the program director for guidance.